jefsantanaa/js-project-programming-logic/README.md

 # js-project-programming-logic
-This is my study programming logic repository by Alura school.
+This is my study programming logic repository by Alura school and Oracle.